Convoy of Russian peacekeepers’ vehicles passes freely along Lachin-Khankendi road | News.az

 Vehicles belonging to the Russian peacekeeping contingent continue to pass through the peaceful protest area on the Lachin-Khankendi road without hindrance, News.Az reports.

-Peaceful protesters on Monday ensured the free passage of two passenger cars and thirty trucks of Russian peacekeepers through the protest area.
-The vehicles were moving from Khankendi towards Lachin.
+The peaceful protesters on Wednesday made it possible for one passenger car and 25 trucks of Russian peacekeepers moving from Khankendi towards Lachin to pass through the protest area.

 This once again shows that the protesters ensure the free movement of the vehicles used for humanitarian purposes.